hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 %Hidden attributes can be included in credentials as blinded values signed by the issuer, or not included and sent to issuers as cryptographic commitments--committed attributes.
 Primary credential schema $C_s$ attributes are divided into three sets:
 \subsection{Primary Credential Cryptographic Setup}\label{sec:setup-key1}
-In Sovrin, issuers use CL-signatures~\cite{ACCUMULATORS} for primary credentials, although other signature types will be supported too.
+In Sovrin, issuers use [CL-signatures](http://groups.csail.mit.edu/cis/pubs/lysyanskaya/cl02a.pdf) for primary credentials, although other signature types will be supported too.

 For the CL-signatures issuer generates:
 \begin{enumerate}